elbriandominguez/ont-merge/README.md

 Feel free to send me a message to suggest any changes or ideas to streamline this process of tracking sequencing data for diagnostics.

-It seems like merging .fast5 files for research might be of a similar code structure, but for now this is only for cat-ing .fastq.gz files.
+It seems like merging .fast5 files might be of a similar code structure, but for now this is only for cat-ing .fastq.gz files.